 What types of imaging tests can I get a consult on?

 We offer full live direct radiologist to patient consults on most imaging exams.
 These include the full range of MRI, CT, ultrasound, plain films, and nuclear medicine studies.
 Not sure if we offer the service for the test you’ve had?
 See our list of exams.
 Still not sure?
-Please contact us [email protected] 1-800-256-8354.
+Please contact us at [email protected] or 1-800-256-8354.

 How do I actually schedule my consult?

 After ordering, you will be contacted in order to schedule a consult at a time convenient for you.
 Most consults are scheduled for a time within a week of ordering (unless otherwise requested), and are performed between 9 am and 7 pm EST.

 In order to allow the radiologist time to adequately prepare for the consult, most consults are performed at least 2-3 days after ordering.

 What are some of the things I can ask during my consult?